rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/AwsNativeAccount.md

   - List of all EBS Volumes under this AWS Native account.
 - awsNativeRdsInstances: AwsNativeRdsInstanceConnection
   - List of all RDS Instances under this AWS Native account.
+- rscNativeObjectPendingSla: CompactSlaDomain
+  - SLA Domain assignment which is pending on the Rubrik Security Cloud native objects.
 - id: System.String
   - The FID of the hierarchy object.
 - name: System.String